-The Marine Biosecurity Research and Monitoring group, with financial and in-kind assistance from the Esperance Ports Sea and Land Authority and the Department of Transport is running an Early Warning System program using in-situ sampling arrays to aid in the early detection of marine pests.
-Early detection of IMPs is vital if any attempt at eradication or other management strategies is to be successful.
-Through this surveillance the only species detected to date is the colonial ascidian Didemnum perlucidum.
+The Marine Biosecurity Research Group, with financial and in-kind assistance from the Southern Ports Authority and the Department of Transport (Esperance) is running an Early Warning System program using in-situ settlement arrays to provide a mechanism for the early detection of marine pests in the ports of Albany and Esperance.
+Through this surveillance species detected to date in this region are reported in Introduced Pests Table 1.